-Campus/format: All Nursing classes starting in January are held at the West River Health Center, 450 West River Street, Orange.
-All Nursing classes starting in September are held at the Devens Campus, 100 Jackson Road, Devens.
-Other courses can be completed at other campuses.
+Campus/format: This program is a selective, day only program.
+All Nursing classes starting in January are held at the Gardner Campus.
+All Nursing classes starting in September are held at the Devens Campus.
+Other courses can be completed at different campuses.